Reviews You Can Rely On

 Fit and Comfort

 While lens quality is an essential piece of the cycling sunglasses puzzle, the fit and comfort of a model carry just as much weight.
 A high-quality lens is useless if the glasses give you a headache after five minutes.
-It's vital that your glasses fit your face well and not create discomfort when you can be wearing them for up to ten hours at a time (depending on just how hardcore you are).
-We rated models in this metric based on their fit versatility as well as the comfort of their frame materials.
-To generate our rating for each model, we had each of our testers try them out and provide notes on how they fit naturally, whether they could be adjusted to fit correctly, their feel on the face, and if they created discomfort over time.
-To make sure we got the full picture of each model, we also recruited the help of friends and family with diverse head sizes.
+Your glasses must fit your face well and not create discomfort when wearing them for up to ten hours (depending on how hardcore you are).
+We rated models in this metric based on their fit, versatility, and the comfort of their frame materials.
+To generate our rating for each model, we had each tester try them out and provide notes on how they fit naturally, whether they could be adjusted correctly, the feel on the face, and if they created discomfort over time.
+To ensure we got the complete picture of each model, we also recruited the help of friends and family with diverse head sizes.

-It became clear midway through our testing that one model stood out from the rest.
+Midway through our testing, it became clear that one model stood out from the rest.
 The Smith Wildcat was a unanimous favorite among everyone who tried them on.
 The Wildcat's TR90 frame construction is soft and flexible and can expand to fit most head sizes without a hint of pressure on the temples.
-The adjustable nosepiece can conform to most nose shapes, and its hydrophilic rubber contact points are comfortable, grippy, and allow the frames to disappear from your thoughts when they're on your face.
-Similarly, the Roka SL-1x are so lightweight that you can barely even tell you are wearing them.
-These glasses basically disappear on your face, and they don't move or bounce around while riding.
+The adjustable nosepiece can conform to most nose shapes, and its hydrophilic rubber contact points are comfortable and grippy and allow the frames to disappear from your thoughts when they're on your face.
+Similarly, the Roka SL-1x are so lightweight that you can barely tell you are wearing them.

 cycling sunglasses - glasses that fit well and are comfortable fade into the background...